Exponents in Excel Formula

-Here the number refers to “e” the base number and exponent is the given number.
+Here the number refers to “e” the base number, and the exponent is the given number.
 It is e to the power of a given number.
-Here “e” is the constant value which is 2.718.
+Here “e” is the constant value, which is 2.718.
 So, the value of e will be multiplied with the times of exponent (given number).

-To write or express the exponents in excel, we need to use text-based exponents.
+To write or express the exponents, we need to use text-based exponents.
 To do this,

-This can be done either by selecting the cells and choosing the Text option from the dropdown list in “Home” tab under “Number” section or right click on the selected cells and select “Format Cells” option to select the Text option under “Number” tab.
+This can be done either by selecting the cells and choosing the Text option from the dropdown list in the “Home” tab under the “Number” section or right click on the selected cells and select the “Format Cells” option to select the Text option under “Number” tab.

-Step 2 – Now enter both Base number and Exponent in the cell next to next without any space
+- Now enter both Base number and Exponent in the cell next to next without any space.

-Step 3 – Right-click on the cell and select Formal cells option.
+- Right-click on the cell and select the Formal cells option.

 (In Excel, we have an option called superscript or subscript to show the mathematical values or formulas).

-Step 5 – Click Enter and you can see the result as below.
+- Click Enter, and you can see the result below.

 All these are examples of how Exponents can be expressed in Excel.
 This text-based mode of showing the exponents can also be used for showing other mathematical formulas or values.

-- When the exponent given in a formula is a large number, the result shown will be in scientific or exponential notation.
+- When the exponent given in a formula is a large number, the result shown will be in scientific or exponential notationScientific Or Exponential NotationIn Excel, scientific notation is a specific style of writing numbers in scientific and exponential forms.
+Scientific notation compactly helps display values, allowing us to compare and use the same in calculations..
 (Example: =10^100 gives the result as 1E+100)

 - In Excel functions, adding the spaces between the values doesn’t make any difference.
 So you can add a space in between the digits for easy readability.

 This has been a guide to Exponents in Excel.
-Here we discuss how to use the Exponents in Excel Formula using Caret, EXP and Power function along with practical examples and downloadable excel template.
+Here we discuss how to use the Exponents in Excel Formula using Caret, EXP, and Power function along with practical examples and a downloadable excel template.
 You may learn more about excel from the following articles –